caljup/eyesy-modes/README.md

-# beat-bat
+# Eyesy Modes
+Eyesy Modes Created:
-Eyesy Mode: S - Beat Bat
+S - Beat Bat

-Here's a code breakdown and general development thoughts on the Eyesy
+T - Parked Car

+Modes created for the Gritter & Guitari Eyesy.

+Additional information on how Modes are contructed and run can be found on [rodeoround.com](rodeoround.com)